samie/trollator/README.md

 Building this application
 ----
-Once OpenCV is available as a local Maven dependency, you can clone and build this application simply using Git and Maven:
+Once OpenCV jar library is available as a local Maven dependency, you can clone and build this application simply using Git and Maven:

      git clone https://github.com/samie/trollator.git
      mvn install